Azure/azure-powershell/src/LogicApp/LogicApp/help/Set-AzIntegrationAccountBatchConfiguration.md

 ```

-Modify a batch configuration named "sampleBatchConfig" by manually providing all of the nessecary parameters.
+Modify a batch configuration named "sampleBatchConfig" by manually providing all of the necessary parameters.

 ## PARAMETERS